Sorry, you need to enable JavaScript to visit this website.

 • Bloch Isabelle

-• Method, device, and computer program for generating timed media data
+• Method, device, and computer program for transmitting portions of encapsulated media content

 • Denoual Franck